 Generally, families with children who are 10 years old or younger may receive help through the School Readiness Program.
 However, a family may receive a child care subsidy for a child up to the age of 18 if the child requires extra care due to an acute or chronic physical or mental condition.

 All families eligible for School Readiness financial assistance may select the provider of their choice.
 However, ELCHC will only pay for child care if the child care provider has been approved by the Coalition.
-Parents can select providers from the following:
+Parents can select providers from the following types of early care providers:

 Enrollment into School Readiness requires up-to-date health and immunization records for all children.